memoetapp/blog/_posts/2021-05-30-forgetting-curve.md

 The best methods proposed by Ebbinghaus to increase the strength of memory
 are:

-- Better memory representation, such as mnemotic techniques
+- Better memory representation, such as mnemonic techniques

 - Repetition base on active recall, especially spaced repetition

-Mnemotic skills are effective but hard to attain.
+Mnemonic skills are effective but hard to attain.
 A more simple solution to significantly decrease the effects of the forgetting curve is to spend time each day to remember things.